 Type 1 diabetes is the most common type in children, accounting for two thirds of new cases in children of all ethnic groups.
 It is one of the most common chronic childhood diseases, occurring in 1 in 350 children by age 18; the incidence has recently been increasing, particularly in children < 5 years.
 Although type 1 can occur at any age, it typically manifests between age 4 years and 6 years or between 10 years and 14 years.

 Type 2 diabetes, once rare in children, has been increasing in frequency in parallel with the increase in childhood obesity (see obesity in children Children Obesity is excess body weight, defined as a body mass index (BMI) of ≥ 30 kg/m2.
 Complications include cardiovascular disorders (particularly in people with excess abdominal fat)... read more ).
 It typically manifests after puberty, with the highest rate between age 15 years and 19 years (see obesity in adolescents Obesity in Adolescents Obesity is now twice as common among adolescents than it was 30 years ago and is one of the most common reasons for visits to adolescent clinics.
-Although fewer than one third of obese adults... read more ).
+Although fewer than one third of adults with... read more ).

 Monogenic forms of diabetes, previously termed maturity-onset diabetes of youth (MODY), are not considered type 1 or type 2 (although they are sometimes mistaken for them) and are uncommon (1 to 4% of cases).